kayue/WordpressBundle/README.md

             logged_in_key: '4f^PtWnv8T2{O#;Ms8z2-`:/PU^=c4~$?]iAZ-n`%=`>P*d):$)@l(GyvV,Cg3y!'
             logged_in_salt: '`!`DUD!E1>IiJQs;$Ax=>2$e@m+oIr),j bY}X!o$>i#>xx#Z7#UrB.);2|&T+4*'

-5. Add Wordpress Factories, Firewalls and User Provider to your `security.yml`:
+5. Add Wordpress Factories, Firewalls and User Provider to your `security.yml`.
+Wordpress authentication is a stateless authentication, no login cookie should be ever created by Symfony2.
+Default login action is yet to be done, but you could use the login_form's login_path to simulate the same thing first.

         # app/config/security.yml

         security:

+            # ...

             providers:
                 wordpress:
                     entity: { class: Hypebeast\WordpressBundle\Entity\User, property: username }